Smog Reduction Hearing This Friday and Saturday

 Under current rules, uncontrolled smog forming compound emissions from tanks (also known as flash emissions) were projected to be 146.1 tons/day in 2007, with controlled emissions projected to be 91.3 tons/day.
 Yet according to emissions inventory, as of 2004, uncontrolled emissions had already reached 176 tons/day and controlled emissions had reached 150 tons/day—almost 65% more than projected.
 It's now projected that uncontrolled emissions will reach 236.4 tons/day by 2007.
 Even if projected 2007 flash emissions were controlled by 47.5%, this would amount to a pollution rate of 112 tons/day, over 20 tons/day higher than the 91.3 ton/day projection.

+What's more, the state's current proposal is truly modest.
 According to the state, 2,246 tanks in the Denver metro area release 11 tons of VOCs/year or more and will be required to reduce emissions.
-This represents only 44% of the 5,012 tanks that now operate in the Denver area.
-Of these tanks batteries, 1,132—over half—already have controls installed and are reducing pollution by 95% or more.
+This represents only 44% of the 5,012 tanks that now operate in the

-Denver faces the prospect of being designated a "nonattainment area," which in essence declares that Denver's air is unhealthy and polluted.
+Rocky Mountain Clean Air Action will be urging the Air Quality Control Commission to adopt the proposed smog reductions.
+If not, Denver faces the prospect of being designated a "nonattainment area," which in essence declares that Denver's air is unhealthy and polluted.
 Is this really what Denver wants?
 We hope not.

 0 Comments: